khawajasim/aftershock_forecast_testing/README.md

 ```
 python run_experiment ```

-The resulting figures will be stored in the folder "Results".
+The resulting figures will be stored in the folder "output".